 Why did you become a Board Member of the new Asian Ecotourism Network (AEN)?

 AEN was long due.
 I used to follow The International Ecotourism Society and was actively involved in 3 conferences, from Norway to the USA.
 However, it was very visible that – apart from one or two core team members from the region – Asia wasn’t a priority.
 I saw AEN as a good opportunity to bring together peers in ecotourism and responsible tourism to come together and bring business to the region.

 Except for a handful of initiatives, networking among professionals in Ecotourism is confined to conferences, advocacy and campaigns.
 AEN as a new platform can help members to find a business in this segment.
 Also, instead of following a holistic universal set of standards, this Asian Network gives us an opportunity to develop criteria that are culturally, socially and economically relevant to the Asian region.

 Thank you, Gopi.

-Did you like this interview with Gopinath Parayil about pioneering responsible Indian tour operator The Blue Yonder?
+Enjoyed our interview with Gopinath Parayil about The Blue Yonder and responsible tourism in India?
 Share and spread the word!